yohasebe/monadic-chat-cli/README.md

 - The JSON instructions for this app's behavior in `normal` mode can be found [here](https://github.com/yohasebe/monadic-chat/blob/main/templates/normal/translation.json).
 - The Markdown instructions for this app's behavior in `research` mode can be found [here](https://github.com/yohasebe/monadic-chat/blob/main/templates/research/translation.md).

-## Creating New Apps

-*In preparation*

 ## Modes

 Monadic Chat has two modes.
 The `normal` mode utilizes OpenAI's chat API to achieve ChatGPT-like functionality and is suitable for using a large language model as a competent companion to achieve various goals.
-On the other hand, the `research` mode utilizes OpenAI's text-completion API.
+On the other hand, `research` mode utilizes OpenAI's text-completion API.
 Since this mode allows for the acquisition of various metadata at each turn of the conversation, it can be used as a platform for the linguistic (especially pragmatic) examination of how the natural language dialogues unfold

 ### Normal Mode